 Full 4k has an aspect ratio of 17:9, which is designed to match the format of standard cinema screens, with a resolution of 4096 - 2160 pixels.

-The specific features you need, make sure that those features are supported in all the HDMI devices you will be using.
+And in considering specific features you want to transmit, make sure that those features are supported in all the HDMI devices on the system (Source, Display, Extender Kits, Splitter, Matrix, etc)

 Resolution of image, quality of cable, interference, environment, Ethernet cable standard (in the case of HDMI-over-Cat, HDBaseT, etc).